JuliaPackaging/BinaryBuilder.jl/docs/src/environment_variables.md

 * `BINARYBUILDER_SHARDS_DIR`: When set to a path, cross-compiler shards will be unpacked/mounted to this location, instead of the default location of `<binarybuilder_root>/deps/shards`.

 * `BINARYBUILDER_QEMU_DIR`: When set to a path, qemu/the linux kernel will be installed here (if using the `QemuRunner`) instead of the default location of `<binarybuilder_root>/deps/qemu`

+* `BINARYBUILDER_RUNNER`: When set to a runner string, alters the execution engine that `BinaryBuilder.jl` will use to wrap the build process in a sandbox.
+Valid values are one of `"userns"`, `"privileged"` and `"qemu"`.
+If not given, `BinaryBuilder.jl` will do its best to guess.